-A report summarizing the results of all monitoring conducted as part of the project will be prepared after sampling in Year Three of the permit term, as well as annual reports providing a short summary of findings each year sampling occurs.
-The findings of the study will serve as the basis for proceeding or not proceeding with the final dredging in year five of the permit term as currently planned.
+A report summarizing the results of all monitoring conducted as part of the project will be prepared after sampling in Year 3 of the permit term, as well as annual reports providing a short summary of findings each year sampling occurs.
+The findings of the study will serve as the basis for proceeding or not proceeding with the final dredging in Year 5 of the permit term as currently planned.
+If dredging is approved for Year 5, no additional monitoring is planned in Year 5 since the project will have been deemed clear of issues, by virtue of its approval in Year 5.
 The findings will also provide the basis for a decision to apply for subsequent permits for proceeding with the additional shell removal planned for Man-O-War shoal.